Edge Video Analytics: A Survey on Applications, Systems and Enabling Techniques: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{ameras} are in every corner of our cities in this information-centric era.
-According to a 2019 report by the Information Handling Services (IHS), one surveillance camera is installed for every 8 people on the planet nowadays, with mature markets (e.g., China and the United States) having one camera for 4 people \cite{IHS}.
+According to a 2019 report by the Information Handling Services (IHS), one surveillance camera is installed for every 8 people on the planet nowadays, with mature markets (e.g., China and the United States) having one camera for every 4 people \cite{IHS}.
 As predicted by LDV Capital, the number of cameras (including various types of cameras) in the world will reach 45 billion by 2022, experiencing an increase of 216\% in the past five years \cite{LDV}.
 This trend poses a great challenge for humans to discover useful information from explosive video data.
 It is beyond human capacity to make sense of what is happening in all video feeds manually.
-Video analytics is a technique that can automatically and efficiently recognize objects and identify interesting events in unstructured video data.
+Video analytics (VA) is a technique that can automatically and efficiently recognize objects and identify interesting events in unstructured video data.
 It can drive a large number of applications with wide-ranging impacts on our society.
-Examples of such applications include security surveillance in public and private venues, assisted and autonomous driving and consumer applications including digital assistants for real-time decision-making.
+Examples of such applications include security surveillance in public and private venues, assisted and autonomous driving and consumer applications, including digital assistants for real-time decision-making.

-Early-stage video analytics is based on conventional image processing techniques, which mainly rely on human expertise and empirical knowledge, and thus are not robust to changes in lighting conditions, viewing angles, weather conditions, etc. Deep learning, as a research hot spot in the past decades, has made striking breakthroughs in many fields, specifically, compute vision (CV).
+Early-stage video analytics is based on conventional image processing techniques, which mainly rely on human expertise and empirical knowledge, and thus are not robust to changes in lighting conditions, viewing angles, weather conditions, etc. Deep learning (DL), as a research hot spot in the past decades, has made striking breakthroughs in many fields, especially in computer vision (CV).
 Advanced CV technologies, e.g., object classification, detection, and tracking, enable extracting more accurate information and insights from video feeds.
 The resulting insights can help people make smarter and faster decisions.